March 2022: A link to a video produced by SCIE containing an introduction to the Care Act 2014 has been added. See above.

 In meeting an adult’s or carer’s needs, the local authority may not provide healthcare services which are NHS responsibilities.

 This provides the local authority may not meet adult’s care and support needs by providing general housing, or anything else required under other legislation specified in regulations.

 This sets out steps the local authority must take after carrying out needs assessment or carer’s assessment (and financial assessment where relevant).

 This details requirements for inclusion in care and support plans (assessed adult) / support plan (carer).

-This defines the personal budget as statement and set out financial information to be included in statement.
+This defines the personal budget as statement and sets out financial information to be included in statement.

 Review of care and support / support plan:

-This requires the local authority to keep plans under review generally, and to carry out assessment where the satisfied person’s circumstances have changed.
-The adult can also make reasonable request to have review.
+This requires the local authority to keep plans under review generally, and to carry out assessment where satisfied the person’s circumstances have changed.
+The adult can also make reasonable request to have a review.